HyperionDevBootcamps/2024-Commercial-Lecture-Backpack/README.md

 ### Using the Scripts

 Learners should start by using the appropriate script for their stream and operating system.
 Below is a table linking directly to each script.
+To get started with the Lecture Backpack, follow these steps:

+1. **Install Git**: Before you begin, ensure that Git is installed on your local machine.
+You can find detailed installation instructions in the internal documentation located at [`StarterPack/Git/README.md`](StarterPack/Git/README.md).

+2. **Choose and Download an Automated Pull Script**: Depending on your chosen stream (e.g., Data Science, Software Engineering, Full Stack Web Development, Cybersecurity) and your operating system, download the appropriate Automated Pull Script provided in the repository.

+   - **Download the script**:
+     - Right-click on the script link below for your stream and operating system.
+     - Select "Save Link As..." or "Save Target As..." to download the script to your machine.
+   - **Execute the script**: After downloading, execute the script on your machine.
+This will clone the repository and pull only the relevant files for your learning path.

 | Stream | macOS Script | Windows Script | Linux Script |
 |--------|--------------|----------------|--------------|